roysinclair/appcelerator-push-notifications/README.md

 Set var ENV = "live or local";

-Set Alloy.Globals.WEBAPP set the website URI to load
+Set Alloy.Globals.PUSHSERVICE to the API URI location

+### Android users
+For more information or additional help with the ti.goosh module see: https://github.com/caffeinalab/ti.goosh

 ### Prerequisites